 What can you do to help your senior cat?

 Come in and receive 20% off your Senior Pet Exam this month only.
+This is for pets over 10 years of age.
 We're here to help!

 From the desk of Dr. Stacey Gastis